Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 - byte 0: Tile index of leftmost tile of packet
 - byte 1: Next tile's index
-- byte 2: Next tile's index
+- byte 2: High nybble: Leftmost tile color, Low nybble: next tile's color
-- byte 3: Tile index of last tile in packet
+- byte 3: Next tile's index
-- byte 4: High nybble: Leftmost tile color, Low nybble: next tile's color
+- byte 4: Tile index of last tile in packet
 - byte 5: High nybble: next tile's color, Low nybble: last tile's color

 This setup is useful for colored text output.
-It may share tile map with normal (non-attribute mode) 6px wide regions as they use the same format.
+It may share tile data with normal (non-attribute mode) 6px wide regions as they use the same format.

 Note that tiles of this mode can not be scrolled partially off on the left or